Oldham College

 Oldham College, is a further education college based in Oldham, Greater Manchester, England.

 History

 Oldham College was established in 1893 after a donation from the Platt family, a famous textile machinery manufacturer.
 This led to the institution of the School of Art and Science in the town centre.
-It was situated on the junction of Ashcroft St. and the former Chapel St., the site is now occupied by the Town Square Shopping Centre.
+It was situated on the junction of Ashcroft Street and the former Chapel Street, the site is now occupied by the Town Square Shopping Centre.

 Present day

-Oldham College was inspected by OFSTED in 2019 and was rated good in all areas.
+Oldham College was inspected by Ofsted in 2019 and was rated good in all areas.

 Oldham College offer a range of courses, including vocational courses, T Levels, Apprenticeships, adult courses and university courses.